Enquil/Project-1/README.md

 * Overarching design and Colourscheme

-  * Tried out a few designs/color schemes and because of what the client is, this felt most appropriate, left side is text, right is related art/images.
+  * Tried out a few designs/color schemes and because of what the subject/client is, this felt most appropriate, left side is text, right is related art/images.
-As stated above, black and gray is sort of the "spiritual" theme of the actual studio, i was a bit worried about contrasts when incorporating gray and opacity, im still not sure but feedback has been positive about it thus far.
+As stated, black and gray is sort of the "spiritual" theme of the actual studio, i was a bit worried about contrasts when incorporating gray and opacity, im still not sure but feedback has been positive about it thus far.
 Social media links and the "submit" button on the form are the only coloured "infrastructure" part of the side, images will have some colour in them as well.
+I chose a linear-gradient style for the backgrounds as to get the sense of actually going down.

+* Colours

+  * Background is custom texture to mimic rock, didnt come out as planned, will switch to bricks.
+  * Text is Whitesmoke RGB 245, 245, 245.
+  * Nav, page-welcome and footer is linear-gradient top -> right RGBA 82, 82, 82, 0.8, RGBA 52, 52, 52, 0.9, RGBA 22, 22, 22.
+  * Submit button on form is linear gradient top-left -> bottom right RGB 202, 202, 222, RGB 162, 162, 192, RGB 132, 132, 162, RGB 102, 102, 132.